jim0112/FinTech-Hw2/README.md

 > 3. Benefit: The attackers swap is completed at a low price, whereas, the user’s transaction is completed at a high price, which means they receive less tokens than expected. <br>

 > To sum up, the attacker profits from the increase in price from the previous transactions.
 This results in a gain for the attacker, and a loss for the user.

-### Bonus
-The Arbitrage.py already outputs the most profitable path among all possible swap paths (the path in problem 1).
-Therefore, I am not going to provide another python script.
-(I assume that one cannot swap to the same token twice except tokenB)